Last updated on August 24th, 2023 at 07:53 am

 Let mom and the kittens do their whole get-to-know-you cleaning ritual and give mom a chance to rest and recover from the birth.

-If she’s recovered but she still hasn’t properly cleaned off the kittens take a clean DRY cloth and gently rub down the kittens to get any excess birth fluid and/or blood off of them.
+If she’s recovered but still hasn’t properly cleaned off the kittens, take a clean, dry cloth and gently rub down the kittens to get any excess birth fluid and/or blood off of them.

-Then it’s just a matter of feeding mom a high calorie kitten food.
+Then it’s just a matter of feeding mom high-calorie kitten food.
 She’ll be nursing quite a few hungry babies, and she’ll need all the calories that she can get.

 Wrap-Up